SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 All Around Fisherman's Wharf

-One of the largest events each year is the Fleet Week celebration in October.
-Over the course of the weekend, there are two air shows that typically feature the Blue Angels.
+One of the year's most impressive events is the Fleet Week celebration in October.
+Over the weekend, two air shows almost always feature the world-famous Blue Angels.

-You are also able to step aboard and check out several Naval Ships.
+You are also able to step aboard and check out several US Naval Ships.

 Click here for details on this year's event.